Clinical coder: United Kingdom

 Clinical coders start as trainees, and there are no conversion courses for coders immigrating to the United Kingdom.

 The National Clinical Coding Qualification (NCCQ) is an exam for experienced coders, and is recognised by the four health agencies of the UK.
+Institute of Health Records and Information Management (IHRIM) are the awarding body.

 England

-In England, a novice coder will complete the national standards course written by NHS Digital within 6 months of being in post.
+In England, a novice coder will complete the national standards course written by NHS Digital within six months of being in post.
 They will then start working towards the NCCQ.

 Three years after passing the NCCQ, two further professional qualifications are made available to the coder in the form of NHS Digital's clinical coding auditor and trainer programmes.

 Scotland

 In 2015, National Services Scotland, in collaboration with Health Boards, launched the Certificate of Technical Competence (CTC) in Clinical Coding (Scotland).
-Awarded by the Institute of Health Records & Information Management (IHRIM); the aims of the certificate include supporting staff new to clinical coding, and providing a standardised framework of clinical coding training across NHS Scotland.
+Awarded by the Institute of Health Records & Information Management (IHRIM), the aims of the certificate include supporting staff new to clinical coding, and providing a standardised framework of clinical coding training across NHS Scotland.

 The NCCQ is a recognized coding qualification in Scotland.